-- > Place the Router in a well ventilated place far from any heater or heating vent - Avoid direct irradiation of any strong light (such as sunlight) - > Keep at least 2 inches (5 cm) of clear space around the Router - ➤ Operating Temperature: 0° C~ 40° C (32° F~ 104° F) - Operating Humidity: 10%~90%RH, Non-condensing
+- > Place the router in a well-ventilated place far from any heater or heating vent - Avoid direct irradiation of any strong light (such as sunlight) - Keep at least 2 inches (5 cm) of clear space around the router - Operating Temperature: 0°C~40°C (32°F~104°F) - > Operating Humidity: 10%~90%RH, Non-condensing

-2.3 Connecting the Router
+2.3 Connecting the router

-Before installing the Router, make sure your PC is connected to the Internet through the broadband service successfully.
+Before installing the router, make sure your PC is connected to the Internet through the broadband service successfully.
 If there is any problem, please contact your ISP.
-After that, please install the Router according to the following steps.
+After that, please install the router according to the following steps.
 Don't forget to pull out the power plug and keep your hands dry.

-- 1. Power off your Cable/DSL Modem, and the Router. - 2.
-Locate an optimum location for the Router.
+- 1. Power off your PC, Cable/DSL Modem, and the router. - 2.
+Locate an optimum location for the router.
 The best place is usually at the center of your wireless network.
-The place must accord with the 2.2 Installation Environment Requirements. - 3.
+The place must accord with the Installation Environment Requirements. - 3.
 Adjust the direction of the antenna.
 Normally, upright is a good direction. - 4.
-Connect the PC(s) or each Switch/Hub in your LAN to the LAN Ports on the Router, shown in Figure 2-1.
+Connect the PC(s) and each Switch/Hub in your LAN to the Ethernet Ports on the router, shown in Figure 2-1.
 (If you have the wireless NIC and want to use the wireless function, you can skip this step.) - 5.
-Connect the DSL/Cable Modem to the WAN port on the Router, shown in Figure 2-1. - 6.
-Connect the power adapter to the power socket on the Router, and the other end into an electrical outlet.
-The Router will start to work automatically.
+Connect the DSL/Cable Modem to the Internet port on the router, shown in Figure 2-1. - 6.
+Connect the power adapter to the power socket on the router, and the other end into an electrical outlet.
+The router will start to work automatically.

-7. Power on your Cable/DSL Modem.
+7. Power on your PC and Cable/DSL Modem.

-Figure 2-1 Hardware Installation
+Figure 2-1 Hardware Installation of the 450Mbps Wireless N Gigabit Router